 4) Use a 4-way screwdriver and drill for hard to reach screws

 If you have one of those handy 4-way or even 6-way screwdrivers, the kind there the shaft pulls out of the handle, and there are interchangeable bits in each end, plus built in nut drivers, you can chuck it up in your drill and reach many hard to get at screws.
-Clamp the drill to the bit one end of the shaft, and you can drive screws or even small nuts with the other end.
+Clamp the drill to the other end of the shaft, and you can drive screws or even small nuts with the bit end.

 5) Use an wrench as a screwdriver

 If you are working in a tight spot, where there just isn't room for a long screwdriver, you may be able to cheat by turning a cordless screwdriver bit with a small wrench.
 Or, even better, use a bit with a 1/4" socket and ratchet.
 This is such a handy trick that several companies began making small ratcheting screwdrivers based on it.

 6) Use a rubber band to grip a stripped screw

 This doesn't always work, but a strong rubber band can help to get screws out when the head has started to strip.
 Put a flat rubber band between the screw head and the screw driver, and the rubber will help the screwdriver grip the screw.
 Another sure-fire way to get stripped screws out is to weld a hex head bolt to the stripped head and get it out with a wrench, that is if you have enough room to weld.

 7) Use a magnet to stop losing screws

 For small or quick jobs where you don't need to organize and label dozens of screws, you can make sure you don't lose any by popping a magnet in your shirt pocket or even a glove.
 Instead of putting small screws down somewhere to roll away or fall in the dirt, stick them to the back of your glove, or outside of your shirt pocket through the magical power of magnetism.

 8) Use WD-40 to clean oil stains from your floor